 I confess that part of the reason I’m asking all these questions is that I grew up on the Great Lakes, that I come from a long line of people who loved and lived on the water.
 Maybe I would like to buy a little house out here someday myself.

 Nora smiles widely at this.
 “It’s a beautiful place.
 I wouldn’t live anywhere else.
 But you have to be careful.
 There are tricks you have to watch out when you buy here: ‘waterfront’ properties whose streams dry up with the shifting waters, for example.
 And once you do buy, a few bad things will happen to you — it’s inevitable.
 You’ll forget to bring in your deck chairs and the waters will surge with the wind and wash them away.
 I always keep a rowboat tied up out the back.
 This whole dock can get flooded, and if you don’t have a little boat then you’re stranded.
 These things are the derecho de piso — the price of entry.”

-Sadly, my sensory awareness exercises don’t heighten my mental awareness, and I remember too late that I had left the espresso maker on the stove.
+Unfortunately, my sensory awareness exercises don’t heighten my mental awareness, and I remember too late that I had left the espresso maker on the stove.
 I re-enter the cabin to the acrid smell of burnt rubber seal.
-The coffee is ruined and I spend the next hour trying to find a way to get Jon a half decent cup (I fail miserably).
-He graciously makes himself a tea instead, and we settle in for our last couple of days — I build a sandcastle one morning, a fire one evening, and then our time on the island is over.
+The coffee is ruined and I spend the next hour trying to find a way to get Jon a half-decent cup (I fail miserably).
+He graciously makes himself tea instead, and we settle in for our last couple of days — I build a sandcastle one morning, a fire one evening, and then our time on the island is over.